Portrait of Jane Bromley English School in the mid-17th century

 Description

-Portrait of Jane Bromley, English School, oil painting on canvas from the mid-17th century, in good condition.
-A young woman depicted as a half-figure, identified as Jane Bromley, is painted wearing a widow's cap, which is worn during mourning.
+Portrait of Jane Bromley English School, oil painting on canvas from the mid-17th century, in good condition.
+A young woman depicted as a half-length portrait, identified as Jane Bromley, is painted wearing a widow’s hat, which is worn during mourning.

-This ancient work of the English school portrays a widow with an absent gaze, with a blue, ethereal appearance, devoid of background and context, in a plain and monastic attire adorned only with a brooch.
-Strands of dark hair peeking out from under the headpiece and the woman's complexion reveal her young age.
+This ancient work from the English school presents a widow with an absent gaze, with an ethereal blue complexion, lacking background and context, dressed in a simple and monastic outfit adorned only with a brooch.
+Strands of dark hair protruding from under the head covering and the woman’s complexion reveal her young age.

-This ancient painting from the English school dates from the first half of the 17th century and comes from a private collection in Lombardy.
+This antique painting from the English school dates from the first half of the 17th century and comes from a private collection in Lombardy.
 It was purchased at auction by the London auction house Christie’s on February 28, 1936, lot no. 31.
 70 (sold as John Riley, portrait of Lady Uvedale de Tompkyns).
-The painting is in good condition, framed in a wooden frame with pastiglia decorations and a mecca-style finish.
+The painting is in good condition, framed in a wooden frame with gilded embellishments and a Mekk-style finish.

-A similar painting can be viewed at the Fox Talbot Museum in Lacock Abbey, Wiltshire, England, where it was loaned by the same Davenport family in 1993 - cataloged as English School.
+A similar painting can be seen at the Fox Talbot Museum at Lacock Abbey in Wiltshire, England, where it was loaned by the same Davenport family in 1993 - cataloged as English School.

-Classicist furniture is the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally drip with splendor and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how the Baroque style has greatly influenced today's classic furniture, which is designed with a strong resemblance to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, offering new possibilities such as the construction of sideboards and broadly speaking, chest furniture.
+The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion's paws, eagle heads – these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-It is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its unique character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the client's perspective, as there are many counterfeits on the market.
-The brand Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+The key to stylish antique furniture is originality.
+Ultimately, this is crucial from the customer’s perspective, as many fakes circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the actual description and photos.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details